-

 Media release29 November 2018The diary and hand-drawn maps of a nineteenth century geologist has enabled NIWA scientists to confirm the former site of the iconic Pink and White Terraces at Lake Rotomahana. -

-Te Huringa ki te Rangi is a decision-making model to support indigenous and coastal communities who are grappling to understand and evaluate climate change impacts and risks, and how to integrate these into their development plans for the future. -
+Te Huringa ki te Rangi is a decision-making model to support indigenous and coastal communities. -

 The impact of non-native marine pests on our takutai moana